doug-salvati/Physics-Tracker/README.md

 Project URL: [bit.ly/physics-track](http://bit.ly/physics-track)

 **I'm working on some other stuff and wanted to save money on AWS, so Physics Tracker is currently shut down.**
-Feel free to contact me from the emali on my Github page if you're interested in using Physics Tracker.
+Feel free to contact me from the email on my Github page if you're interested in using Physics Tracker.

 Check out some results on [iSENSE](https://isenseproject.org/projects/3304)